-The bottom floor will be a large room that can be used for classes, meeting space, or even games during bad weather.
+The top floor will be a large room that can be used for classes, meeting space, or even games during bad weather.
 It will have a small kitchenette and could be used for additional housing if needed.

 What are we building?

 How are we doing it?